oshadura/diana-hep.github.io-source/content/pages/activities.md

   <!-- this is the atom feed URL https://indico.cern.ch/category/7192/events.atom -->

-  The DIANA team organizes periodic meetings on various topics of interest, with both invited, externals speakers and DIANA team contributions.
+  The DIANA team organizes periodic meetings on various topics of interest, with both invited external speakers and DIANA team contributions.
 These and other DIANA meetings can be found in the [DIANA-HEP Organization in the INDICO agenda system](https://indico.cern.ch/category/7192/).
 Videos of these meetings are published in [YouTube](https://www.youtube.com/channel/UCzFnto-EbPAfERLr0AZb58g).

 ### Presentations by the DIANA team